To start, stop, and restart the Apache Web Server (httpd) on Ubuntu, you can use the /etc/init.d/apache2 script.

 By justin, April 29, 2015

 Having a default configuration in Apache Web Server is highly vulnerable to exploitation as it supplies most sensitive information to attacker.
-So, hardening a web server enhances the server security and prevents attacks on server that is caused by the exploitation of default setting of the apache web server.
-This tutorial explains basic steps for Apache web server hardening.
+So, hardening or having a custom web server enhances the VPS server security and prevents attacks on server that is caused by the exploitation of default setting of the apache web server.
+This tutorial explains basic steps for Apache web VPS server hardening.

 By prabin, February 22, 2017